-This bill would additionally require each public school in the State to offer a school lunch program under the National School Lunch Program and a school breakfast program under the federal School Breakfast Program.
-Currently, a school lunch program is to be offered only by those public schools where at least five percent of students are federally eligible for free or reduced price meals, while a school breakfast program is to be offered only by public schools where at least 20 percent of students are federally eligible for free or reduced price meals.
+This bill would additionally require schools where at least 10 percent of students are federally eligible for free or reduced price meals to offer a school breakfast program under the federal School Breakfast Program.
+Currently, a school breakfast program is to be offered only by public schools where at least 20 percent of students are federally eligible for free or reduced price meals.
 Currently, a student is "federally eligible" for free or reduced price meals if the student participates in certain federal benefits programs or if the student's family has an annual household income of up to 185 percent of the federal poverty level.
+A school, or a school district acting on behalf of a school in the district, would be authorized to obtain a waiver of these breakfast program requirements if the Department of Agriculture determines that the provision of a breakfast program at the school will result in financial hardship for either the school or the school district.